New wave added to February 28th Tri - so if you missed out getting into the frist Tri, you can now get into this one - but don't delay - register now!

 Registration Information All registrations must be done online via our registration system.
 1.Click on the “Winter Tri-Series Registration” button above.
 Once you arrive at the registration page select “Register for Activities” found under main menu.
 Then, select “Events” and “KOPFC Indoor Winter Tri-Series”.
-Next, Select the January 24, 2015 date to register for the first in the series and proceed with registration.
-Note: This will also be the only time you will have the option to sign up for the entire Tri-Series (all 3) at the special discounted rate.
+Next, Select the February 28, 2015 date and proceed with registration.
 There are no refunds once you have registered and entries are non-transferable.
-If you opt for the entire Tri-Series you will have first priority to sign up for the next Tri at the time of check-in for the event you are competing in that day.
-If you miss registering during that time, you will need to contact our Registrar, Jennifer (801.545.4109), to select a wave time for the following Tri.

 Packet Pickup / Check-in In addition to registering you must check-in before each event at the “Check-In” table located in the 50 Meter pool.
-You must arrive at least 30 minutes before your start time (facility opens at ) and show picture ID after which you will receive your race number & body markings.
-If you are late for your check-in, you forfeit your spot in your wave, however, if another spot opens up we will do are best to allow you to compete in that slot.
+You must arrive 30 minutes before your start time (facility opens at ) and show picture ID after which you will receive your race number & body markings.
+If you are late for your check-in, you forfeit your spot in your wave, however, if another slot opens up in a following wave we will do our best to allow you to compete in that position.

 Wave , Wave , Wave , Wave .